jlder/SLM-recorder/docs/01_recorder_requirements.md

 #### OP-CAL-002 — Calibration through Web interface

 The recorder shall provide a Web interface allowing the operator to perform calibration while the recorder is not recording.
 The Calibration tab shall first request the recorder registration as a calibration password, then show a simple calibration menu with separate Accelerometer Calibration and Installation Calibration buttons.
 Each button shall display the date of the last saved calibration of that type when available.
-Calibration pages shall show simple live progress so the operator can see that sampling continues even when the best candidate is not improving.
+When a calibration is missing, expired, or faulted, the corresponding Web calibration menu and page action buttons shall follow the same orange corrective-action color convention as the device UI.
+Calibration pages shall show simple live progress so the operator can see that sampling continues during active calibration.

 Status: